-Rhetoric aside, proper stewardship of our resources and the environment is possible.
-Some possible measures are listed here and policy suggestions are made in chapter 24, "Policy Directions."
-Permits must be given only to oil companies with good track records thus maximizing the chances of diligence in well construction.
-Water wells proximal to intended operations (the Pennsylvania governor's Marcellus Shale Gas Commission recommends 2,500 feet) should be tested prior to drilling, at the cost of the operator.
+Rhetoric aside, we can take proper stewardship of our resources and the environment.
+Some possible measures are listed here and policy suggestions are made in chapter 30, "Policy Directions."
+Permits must be given only to oil companies with good track records, thus maximizing the chances of diligence in well construction.
+Water wells proximal to intended operations (the Pennsylvania governor's Marcellus Shale Advisory Commission recommends 2,500 feet) should be tested prior to drilling, at the cost of the operator.
 The state Department of Environmental Protection should maintain a list of certified testing laboratories and only these ought to be used.
+North Carolina rules awaiting ratification by the NC legislature in 2015 have all the above provisions and additionally require periodic testing of the same wells.

 Logging ought to be required to identify zones of possible minor gas production.
-Logging is a routine technique for specialized sensors to be lowered into the well to identify formations of interest.
-The state department of environmental protection must require that these zones of gas be sealed with cement.
+Logging is a routine technique in which specialized sensors are lowered into the well to identify formations of interest.
+The state Department of Environmental Protection must require that these zones of gas be sealed with cement.
 Consideration may be given to requiring cementing top to bottom in areas whose geology dictates that.
 At a minimum, the cement bond log ought to be required.
 This examines the integrity of the cement job and famously was not run on the Deepwater Horizon well that blew up in the Gulf of Mexico.

 Routine testing of the water wells ought to be de rigueur, with a prompt attempt to seal the well if leaking.
 This occurrence should also result in a severe penalty.
 Regulations requiring all of the above will not be considered punitive by the industry.
 This is because normal sound practice includes all of these, with the exception of the stipulations with regard to water well testing.
 That is not done routinely, although there are several instances of this happening voluntarily.
 All of this and adherence to sound drilling and completion practices are necessary to ensure the sustainable production of a valuable resource.
+CHAPTER 6